What is Network Economics?

 To quickly bring the 5G network into reality, mobile network operators will need to devise mechanisms to improve the capital intensity at which they operate.
 The long-term goal of Future Networks programme is to boost population coverage of high-speed broadband while optimising capital intensity* (e.g. <15%) by unlocking additional value from networks in a cost-efficient manner.

 Over the last 12 months, the Future Networks programme has developed a Network Economic Model which first baselines existing network topology, and then iteratively overlays and profiles new disruptive technologies or network management strategies that can deliver efficiencies or new revenues.
 The modelling is then ratified via operator review to evaluate their potential impact, and the goal is to showcase the “best of the best”, and identify collaborative actions to support operators.

-For 2018/19, the Future Networks Programme will consider disruption and innovation in three key areas; renewable power sources for the RAN (Radio Access Network) and energy saving strategies; backhaul demand relief solutions and infrastructure deployment for densification.
+For 2018/19, the Future Networks Programme will consider disruption and innovation in three key areas; Energy Efficiency, Infrastructure Sharing and Backhaul Relief.
 If you would like to be involved please contact email@example.com.

 *Capital Intensity defined as the CAPEX divided by the revenue

 NOTE: Companies profiled, case studies and outputs from network economic model are provided for information purposes only and do not constitute an endorsement or recommendation